Skip to Content

 Image for 5.
 Nurturing With Consistent Watering Practices

 Rosemary has moderate water needs, preferring soil that dries out slightly between waterings.
 Establish a consistent watering routine, providing deep soakings when the top inch of soil becomes dry.
 Avoid overwatering, as soggy conditions lead to root rot.
-Water deeply and infrequently, encouraging the development of a robust root system that can better withstand periods of drought.
+Water is deeply and infrequently used, encouraging the development of a robust root system that can better withstand periods of drought.

 6. Mulching to Retain Soil Moisture